The Quote Garden

 ~Wilbur D. Nesbit, "What Might Have Been: If Mr. Algernon Charles Swinburne had Written This Little Pig Went to Market," 1908

-Nostalgia is less a recollection of the past than of a future we once dreamed of. ~Robert Brault, rbrault.blogspot.com
+Nostalgia is less a longing for a past we once lived than for a future we once dreamed of. ~Robert Brault, rbrault.blogspot.com

 We all have in our hearts a secret place where we keep, free from the contact of the world, our sweetest remembrances. ~J. De Finod